decred/dcrwallet/rpc/documentation/api.md

 - `PeerNotification peer_information`: This contains information about the current state of the wallet's peers.

-- `SyncingStatus syncing_status`: Various properties to describe the current state of syncing the wallet is currently performing.
-Once synced, this will be set to nil.

-  **Nested message:** `SyncingStatus`

-  - `FetchHeaders fetch_headers`:  This returns a set of properties of fetching headers.
-This includes the fetched headers and committed filters counts that were recently received, as well as a timestamp for the last block in in the group fetched.
-    **Nested message:** `FetchHeaders`

-    - `int32 peer_initial_height`:  The height at which the syncing peer was observed initially.
-This provides a rough context to the user for how many blocks they should expect to receive.

-    - `int32 last_header_height`:  The height of the last header fetched.

-    - `int32 fetched_cfilters_count`:  The number of committed filters that were recently received from a peer and processed by the wallet.

-    - `int64 last_header_time`:  The unix timestamp (in nanoseconds) of the last connected header that was fetched.

-  - `bool discovered_addresses`:  This is set to true once the wallet has successfully completed the address discovery (and account discovery, if requested.)

-  - `int32 rescanned_through`:  The block height of the last block the rescan has progressed through.

-- `int32 peer_count`:  The current number of peers that the wallet is connected to.

 **Expected Errors:**

 - `FailedPrecondition`: The wallet or consensus RPC server has not been opened.